jonaprieto/curriculum-vitae/README.md

 # My Curriculum Vitae

 Save your time making and updating your CV for the next time.
 This is a simple boilerplate for my résumé using [LaTeX](https://www.latex-project.org) and [Pandoc](http://pandoc.org).
-This is like it looks:
+This is how it looks:

 ![Preview](https://github.com/jonaprieto/curriculum-vitae/blob/master/cv.png?raw=true)